QingXXiong/QingX/Limbo_Games_Walkthrough/section8.md

 4. Jump Over right down to force the frog to go left.
 5. Go Left until near the lever.
 6. After the wheel below moves, Pull the lever left until it rains.
-7. Go Right, Go Up, and keep going until near a big gap.
+7. Go Right, Go Up, and keep going until near the big gap.
 8. Go Down to Pull the log left to the middle of gap.
 9. Jump Over left from the log to Grab the left pipe, then Go Up.
 10. Go Left and Go Up to hold the chain, wait until the water level in the gap stops rising.